Protect yourself from criminal acts

 What Does Crime Insurance Cover?

-Crime insurance coverage protects businesses from the loss of money, securities, and other business property classified as “tangible.”
+Crime insurance coverage protects businesses from losing money, securities, and other business property classified as “tangible.”
 Crimes against a business include:

 • Funds transfer fraud